-Neurodevelopmental Assessment & Consulting, LLC is credentialed with Carebridge EAP.
-If your employer offers EAP services through Carebridge, please contact your HR department for a referral to our practice.
-All EAP referrals must be arranged through Carebridge; our office cannot accept EAP referrals directly from clients/patients.
+Dr. Rosemarie Manfredi is credentialed with Carebridge EAP and Modern Health.
+If your employer offers EAP services through Carebridge or Modern Health, please contact your HR department for a referral to our practice.
+All EAP referrals must be arranged through Carebridge or Modern Health; our office cannot accept EAP referrals directly from clients/patients.

 Does the practice offer sliding scale fees?